 Welcome to Cloud Nine’s Fox amiibo training guide!
-To start off, thank you for taking the time to visit – your support is very much appreciated.
-Huge thanks to Trainer Blue, MegaVGmaster, and DONkLE for sharing their knowledge of Fox and for contributing to the completion of this guide!
+To start off, thank you for taking the time to visit: your support is very much appreciated.
+Huge thanks to Trainer Blue, MegaVGmaster, and DONkLE for sharing their knowledge of Fox and for contributing to the completion of the guide!

 Fox is the leader of the commando unit for hire known as Star Fox.
 He uses both the team’s mother ship, the Great Fox, and his personal Arwing fighter to challenge the evil scientist Andross.
 His piloting skills are top notch, but he can also bring speed and fast attacks to the battle through hand-to-hand combat.

 This guide is up-to-date as of Version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.